georust/rinex/README.md

 ## Repository

-This library is reduced to parser libraries, previous applications have been moved to the [RTK-rs](https://github.com/rtk-rs) workspace.

 * [`rinex`](rinex/) is the core library
 * [`tutorials`](tutorials/) is a superset of scripts (Linux/MacOS compatible)
 to get started quickly.
 The examples span pretty much everything our applications allow.